 Once you've decided on the best PS5 SSD for the job, you'll need to know how the PS5 SSD installation process works.
 Sony released a video guide (opens in new tab) to clarify the process but coming up we've got all the stages broken down for you to make live easier if you want to know how to install an SSD in a PS5.

-Also, to clarify – adding a PS5 SSD to your console is an expansion, rather than a replacement for the existing internal drive as it was with PS3 and PS4.
-This means that you'll still be able to use the original 825GB SSD storage afterwards, in addition to the new space you've added with your M.2 SSD.
+And just to be clear on this – adding a new PS5 SSD to your console is an expansion to your existing storage, not a replacement for the existing internal drive, as was the case with PS3 and PS4.
+This means that you'll still be able to use the original 825GB SSD storage afterwards, along with the new space you're soon to add with that M.2 SSD.

 1. Make sure you have the right SSD for PS5

-Firstly, ensure the M.2 SSD you are planning to install has a cooling structure that meets the required specifications for PS5 – you can get more details on this from PlayStation Support.
+Firstly, ensure the PS5 M.2 SSD you are planning to install has a cooling structure that meets the required specifications for PS5 – you can get more details on this from PlayStation Support (opens in new tab).
 If you're fitting your own heatsink to the M.2 SSD, then ensure you follow the manufacturer's instructions carefully and that the connections are not covered in any way.

 2. Ensure your PS5 firmware is up to date

 Make sure your PS5 is updated to the latest firmware version, and confirm it is all working correctly before you shut down your console.
 Remove the base and any attached cables, then wait for it to cool down if needed.

 Touch a metal grounded object before you start, to disperse any static electricity that may damage the delicate internal components.
 Place the PS5 with the PS logo downwards and power button away from you, ideally on a soft surface to avoid scratching the top panel.
 Remove the lower panel by lifting the bottom right corner and sliding it to your left – see our separate guide on how to replace PS5 panels if you need any more assistance on this.